MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/log-files.md

 Media logs
 ---------------------------

-Media logs contain diagnostic data about audio, video, and screen sharing.
+Media logs contain diagnostic data about audio, video, and screen sharing in Teams meetings.
 They are required for support cases only upon request and can only be inspected by Microsoft.
-The following table outlines the log location.

-> [!NOTE]
-> Logging for Teams meetings is turned off by default.
+Media logging is turned off by default.
 To log diagnostic data for Teams meetings, users must turn on the option in the Teams client.
 Go to **Settings** > **General**, select the **Enable logging for meeting diagnostics (requires restarting Teams**) check box, and then restart Teams.

+The following table outlines the log locations.

 |Client |Location |
 |---------|---------|